Metro Toronto home values have been volatile since 2021, and are now trending downward.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes

-Pre-sales have also softened significantly.
+Pre-sales have also softened significantly, and apartment sales have softened most.

 Based on Mortgage Sandbox Analysis, Toronto is at moderate risk of a significant market correction.